What is a Buyers Agent or a Buyers Advocate?

-Buyers Advocates should be licensed.
-They should have attained a Certificate IV in Real Estate and then sucessfully applied to the Buisiness Licensing Authority (BLA).
+Buyers Advocate Principals should be fully licensed Real Estate Agents They should have attained a Certificate IV in Real Estate and then successfully applied to the Business Licensing Authority (BLA).

 Also, in Victoria, they must have acted as a Real Estate Agents representative and held that license for a minimum of 2 years.

-Do be warned however, that we understand there may be some Buyers Advocates who go to NSW, sit their license, and then return to Victoria and operate as a Buyers Agent or Advocate, without meeting the requirement of having had a minimum of two years Real Estate Agency experience.
+Do be warned however, that we understand there may be some Principals of Buyer Advocacy's who go to NSW, sit their license, and then return to Victoria and operate a Buyers Advocacy, without meeting the requirement of having had a minimum of two years Real Estate Agency experience.
 We strongly recommend you investigate any prospective Buyers Agents experience as a result.

 Buyers Advocates Fees

-Some buyer’s agents charge an "engagement fee" before they begin the
+Some buyer’s agents, including Buyers Home Base, charge an "engagement fee" before they begin the

 search for a home.